phongtranr/simply/docs/home.md

 ![route](https://user-images.githubusercontent.com/10253167/104209353-9b2b3c80-53ff-11eb-8028-42254c65839c.jpg)

 > The filter option is optional.
 If you have activated the portfolio and documentation.
 I think if it is necessary to add the filter.

+## Homepage archive strip

+Simply now ships with an optional homepage archive strip that lists every publication year and links straight to the archive template anchors.
+The strip automatically appears on the first page of each homepage layout and mirrors whatoliviadid.com’s quick year navigation.

+- To hide it, open **Settings → Design** in Ghost Admin and toggle off **Home archive strip** under the *Homepage* section.
+- The links point to `https://<your-domain>/archive/#year-YYYY`, so make sure the archive route is enabled in `routes.yaml`.

 ## Default